JaimeStill/game-programming-patterns/readme.md

 The more time I spent working on game code, the more bits of brilliance I found hiding under the surface.
 Unfortunately, "hiding" was often a good description.
 There were gems buried in the code, but many people walked right over them.
 I watched coworkers struggle to reinvent good solutions when examples of exactly what they needed wre nestled in the same codebase they were standing on.

 That problem is what this book aims to solve.
-I dug up and polished the best patterns I've found in games, and presented them ehre sot hat we can spend our time inventing now things instead of *re*-inventing them.
+I dug up and polished the best patterns I've found in games, and presented them here so that we can spend our time inventing now things instead of *re*-inventing them.

 I think this book is applicable to non-game software too.
 I could just as well have called this book *More Design Patterns*, but I think games make for more engaging examples.
 Do you really want to read another book about employee records and bank accounts?